A BRIEF HISTORY OF CHINA FROM ANCIENT TIMES TO TODAY

 In 1264 Kublai Khan, the grandson of Genghis made Beijing his winter capital (the summer capital was in Mongolia).
 In 1272 he began calling himself Yuan or great founder.
 So began the Yuan dynasty.
 Kublai invaded southern China in 1268 and conquered it in a campaign lasting 9 years.
 In 1275 the Mongols captured the strategically vital city of Xian yang.
 That proved to the turning point.
 The old Song dynasty finally came to an end in 1279 when the Mongols won a naval battle.

 However Kublai realised it would be more profitable to rule China and tax it rather than plunder it.
 He also realised that in order to rule he would need to win over the Chinese.
-(According to legend an advisor told him that you can conquer China on horseback but you cannot rule it on horseback).
+(According to legend an adviser told him that you can conquer China on horseback but you cannot rule it on horseback).
 Kublai enlisted Chinese officials to help him rule (although the most senior officials were all Mongols).

 Nevertheless the Mongols were never absorbed by the Chinese, unlike previous invaders.
 They did not accept Chinese customs.
 The Chinese remained second-class citizens.
 Society was divided into 4 classes.
 The Mongols were at the top, and then below them were other non-Chinese people.
 Below them were the northern Chinese (who were more accustomed to foreign rule) then the southern Chinese at the bottom.
 The Mongols also extended the Great Canal to their winter capital at Beijing.